NEU-Libraries/drs-toolkit-wp-theme/README.md

-This is the customized child theme for wordpress installs with the DRS Toolkit plugin.
+This is the customized child theme for wordpress installs with the CERES: Exhibit Toolkit plugin.
 It is recommended that it is cloned inside the wp-content/themes directory with the name quest-child.

 ```
 git clone https://github.com/NEU-Libraries/drs-toolkit-wp-theme.git quest-child